HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 In general, the value sets used in these `required` bindings are as broad as possible.
 For example, in the [VaccineProductCVX] value set, all codes from the [CVX code system](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx) are included (as opposed to defining a value set with just COVID-related CVX codes, for example).

-In cases where disease-specific value sets exist, this IG may provide profiles with bindings to these restricted value sets (e.g., [Covid19LaboratoryResultObservation]) to help implementers identify the preferred subset of codes for that disease.
-However, in these cases, this IG will also provide generic equivalents to these profiles with broad value sets (e.g., [InfectiousDiseaseLaboratoryResultObservation]).
+In cases where disease-specific value sets exist, this IG may provide profiles with bindings to these restricted value sets (e.g., [SHCCovid19LaboratoryResultObservationDM]) to help implementers identify the preferred subset of codes for that disease.
+However, in these cases, this IG will also provide generic equivalents to these profiles with broad value sets (e.g., [SHCInfectiousDiseaseLaboratoryResultObservationDM]).
 Implementers MAY fall back to the generic version such profiles if the code they need is not part of the disease-specific value sets.

 ### Identity assurance

-The [VaccinationCredentialPatient] and [Covid19LaboratoryBundle]/[InfectiousDiseaseLaboratoryBundle] profiles include a mechanism for indicating level of identity assurance of the patient.
+The [SHCPatientGeneralDM] and [SHCCovid19LaboratoryBundleDM]/[SHCInfectiousDiseaseLaboratoryBundleDM] profiles include a mechanism for indicating level of identity assurance of the patient.
 This uses the [IdentityAssuranceLevel] value set in this format:

 ```json
 "meta": {